tyll/tinyos-2.x-contrib/ethz/meshbean900/README.txt

 ======================================================================
-          TinyOS Support for the Meshnetics MeshBean900
+      TinyOS Support for the Meshnetics MeshBean and MeshBean900
 ======================================================================

- The Meshbean900 development board from Meshnetics[1] is based on the ZigBit900 module.
-The ZigBit900 module contains an Atmel ATMega1281 microcontroller and an Atmel AT86RF212 transceiver operating in the 900 MHz band.
-The development board features a number of peripheral devices such as temperature and light sensors, a serial identifier chip, an UART-to-USB converter and an extension connector for additional devices.
+ The MeshBean/MeshBean900 development boards from Meshnetics[1] are based on the ZigBit/ZigBit900 modules.
+Both the ZigBit and the ZigBit900 module contains an Atmel ATMega1281 microcontroller and an Atmel radio transceiver.
+The radio chip of the ZigBit module (AT86RF230) is operating in the 2.4 GHz band while the ZigBit900 module (AT86RF212) is operating in the 900 MHz band.
+The MeshBean development boards feature a number of peripheral devices such as temperature and light sensors, a serial identifier chip, an UART-to-USB converter and an extension connector for additional devices.

 ----------------------------------------------------------------------
  File Structure
 ----------------------------------------------------------------------

- To use the Meshbean900 together with TinyOS 2.x, you need to add the following directories and files to your TinyOS installation path:
+ To use the MeshBean/MeshBean900 together with TinyOS 2.x, you need to add the following directories and files to the TinyOS installation path:

  support
  |-make
+    |-meshbean.target         make target for the MeshBean platform
-    |-meshbean900.target      make target for the Meshbean900 platform
+    |-meshbean900.target      make target for the MeshBean900 platform

     |-avr
       |-jtagicemkII.extra     AVR JTAGICE mkII programmer support

  tos
  |-platforms
-    |-meshbean900             platform-specific implementation (LED,
+    |-meshbean                platform-specific implementation (LED,
-                              UART, user buttons)
+                              UART, user buttons) for the MeshBean
+                              platform
       |-chips

         |-atm128